wkumari/draft-vandergaast-edns-client-subnet/README.md

    Generally, ECS options will only be present in DNS messages between a Recursive Resolver and an Authoritative Nameserver, i.e., one hop.
+   In certain configurations however, for example multi-tier nameserver

+Contavalli, et al.        Expires April 5, 2016                [Page 14]

+Internet-Draft        Client Subnet in DNS Queries          October 2015

-   In certain configurations however, for example multi-tier nameserver setups, it may be necessary to implement transitive behaviour on Intermediate Nameservers.
+   setups, it may be necessary to implement transitive behaviour on Intermediate Nameservers.

    It is important that any Intermediate Nameserver that forwards ECS options received from their clients MUST fully implement the caching behaviour described in Section 7.3.

-Contavalli, et al.       Expires March 28, 2016                [Page 14]

-Internet-Draft        Client Subnet in DNS Queries        September 2015

    Intermediate Nameservers supporting ECS MUST forward options with SOURCE PREFIX-LENGTH set to 0 (that is, completely anonymized).
 Such